-Some two years later… a vacant lot is all at remains.
+Some two years later…a vacant lot is all that remains.
 The firefighters can count their blessings.
 No injuries and no fatalities, despite several close calls.
 Looking back at their efforts and the risk they took to “save” a building which would only be torn down within a month of the fire, one might wonder if the risk justified the reward.
-Hell, I wonder if the risk versus reward notion was even on their mind as they stretched their hose lines down those high-heat, no visibility hallways.
+Hell, I wonder if the risk versus reward notion was even on their mind as they stretched their hose lines down those high-heat, no-visibility hallways.
 I wonder if anyone thought:

 What the hell are we doing here?

 What are we trying to accomplish that is worth the possibility of my children being orphaned?